tfardet/NNGT/doc/user/tutorial.rst

     different (though I made sure the functions of each libraries worked on the same outgoing edges)!
-    This example is given voluntarily to remind you, when using these libraries, to check that they indeed compute what you think they do.
+    This example is given voluntarily to remind you, when using these libraries, to check that they indeed compute what you think they do and what are the underlying hypotheses or definitions.

-    And even when they compute it, check how they do it!
+    To avoid such issues and make sure that results are the same with all libraries, use the functions provided in :ref:`graph-analysis`.

 **Go to other tutorials:**